 The key difference between trying to control and simply making plans is this:

-- When you are controlling – there is no flexibility or openness to change because you are holding on so tightly that no one else can help.
+- When you are controlling – there is little flexibility or openness to change because you are holding on so tightly that no one else can help.
 Your clenched fists are hurting and tired but you will not let go and let God or anyone else.

 - When you are planning – you hold the plan loosely in your hand knowing God holds it tightly in His and that He will take care of you.

 When you are controlling – there is no rest.

 When you are planning – there is rest and joy.

 Here, I want to address the stresses and worries of ministry.
 When you are in church leadership there is a silent pressure that can lead to control.
 You must be perfect – control every aspect of your life because of constant scrutiny.
 You feel responsible for the health of the church and the people and this can lead to control.

 Again, it is seldom intentional.
 Nonetheless, the fear and worry of being a church leader can be overwhelming.
 Trying to be all things to all people is impossible yet fully expected of the Pastor.
 We say we don’t have all the answers and then feel guilty when we don’t.
 We may even be openly criticized because we don’t.
-I’m not trying to make church ministry look negative, but it is hard and the suicide rate and drop-out rate of pastors is alarming.
+I’m not trying to make church ministry look negative, but it is hard and the suicide and drop-out rate of pastors is alarming.